Ownerless island and partial entanglement entropy in island phases: Abstract

 \section{Abstract}

-{\bf In the context of partial entanglement entropy (PEE), we study the entanglement structure of the island phases realized in a holographic Weyl transformed CFT in two dimensions.
-The self-encoding property of the island phase changes the way we evaluate the PEE.
-With the contributions from islands taken into account, we give a generalized prescription to construct PEE and balanced partial entanglement entropy (BPE).
+{\bf In the context of partial entanglement entropy (PEE), we study the entanglement structure of the island phases realized in several 2-dimensional holographic set-ups.
+From a pure quantum information perspective, the entanglement islands emerge from the self-encoding property of the system, which gives us new insights on the construction of the PEE and the physical interpretation of two-point functions of twist operators in island phases.
+With the contributions from the entanglement islands properly taken into account, we give a generalized prescription to construct PEE and balanced partial entanglement entropy (BPE).
 Here the ownerless island region, which lies inside the island $\text{Is}(AB)$ of $A\cup B$ but outside $\text{Is}(A)\cup \text{Is}(B)$, plays a crucial role.
 Remarkably, we find that under different assignments for the ownerless island, we get different BPEs, which exactly correspond to different saddles of the entanglement wedge cross-section (EWCS) in the entanglement wedge of $A\cup B$.
 The assignments can be settled by choosing the one that minimizes the BPE.
 Furthermore, under this assignment we study the PEE and give a geometric picture for the PEE in holography, which is consistent with the geometric picture in the no-island phases. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}